 The smallest management unit of RDS is DB instance.
 A DB instance is an isolated database environment on the cloud.
-Each DB instance can contain multiple user-created databases, and you can access a DB instance using the same tools and applications you might use to access a standalone database.
+Each DB instance can contain multiple user-created databases, and you can access a DB instance using the same tools and applications that you use with a stand-alone DB instance.
 You can easily create or modify DB instances using the management console or HTTPS-compliant application programming interfaces (APIs).
 RDS does not have limits on the number of running DB instances.
 Each DB instance has a unique identifier.